istio/istio.io/content/docs/concepts/security/index.md

 1. The above CSR process repeats periodically for rotation.

-### Node Agent in Kubernetes(upcoming)
+### Node Agent in Kubernetes (in development)

-In the near future, Istio will use node agent in Kubernetes for certificate/key provision, as shown in the figure below.
+In the near future, Istio will use node agent in Kubernetes for certificate and key provision, as shown in the figure below.
-Note that the identity provision flow for on-prem machines is the same so we only describe the Kubernetes scenario.
+Note that the identity provision flow for on-premises machines is the same so we only describe the Kubernetes scenario.

 {{< image width="80%" ratio="56.25%"
     link="./node_agent.svg"